Bundesliga Bulletin: Bayern Munich move clear as Borussia Dortmund and RB Leipzig stumble | DW | 17.01.2021

 A host of draws meant there weren't as many candidates as ususal this weekend.
 Stuttgart scoring a 96th-minute winner thanks to a controversial penalty to deny Gladbach victory certainly ranks highly, but it was Borussia Dortmund's 1-1 draw with Mainz that had it all from disallowed goals and missed penalties to goalmouth scrambles and a long-range screamer.

-It has to be Levin Öztunali's.
+Luka Jovic scoring a belter on his return to Frankfurt was special, but it has to be Levin Öztunali.
 At 24, the Mainz midfielder might score a better goal in his career but up until now his strike in Dortmund has to be the best he has ever scored.
 He rifled in a shot from so far out the ball seemed to hang in the air for ages.
 Roman Bürki never stood a chance.

 Jude Bellingham had a fine game, Lars Stindl scored a brilliant penalty and set up another as he continues to stake a claim to be in the Germany team.
 But it was a man who hasn't been in the Germany team for a while now who willed his team to victory.
 Thomas Müller's touch to assist Bayern Munich's first was superb, his goal was well-taken and gave Bayern a long overdue victory.